MatthiasHertel/api-docs/source/includes/_file_endpoints.md

-relativePath | String | For output files (typeId = 5), the relative path is the path relative to the root output folder(user/{user_id}/output/{job_id}/{run_id}/{relative_path}). encodedEncryptionKey | String | The key used to encrypt the files. downloadUrl | String | The download URL of the file. sharedWith | List&lt;Variable&gt; | A list of users of the file shared with. decryptedSize | Integer | The decrypted file size in byte. owner | String | The owner of the file. path | String | The absolute path of the file being stored.
+relativePath | String | For output files (typeId = 5), the relative path is the path relative to the root output folder(user/{user_id}/output/{job_id}/{run_id}/{relative_path}). encodedEncryptionKey | String | The key used to encrypt the files. downloadUrl | String | The download URL of the file. sharedWith | List&lt;String&gt; | A list of users of the file shared with. decryptedSize | Integer | The decrypted file size in byte. owner | String | The owner of the file. path | String | The absolute path of the file being stored.